snoai/ai-markdown/README.md

 pnpm install

 # (Optional) Create a KV namespace for caching
-npx wrangler kv:namespace create md_cache
+npx wrangler kv:namespace create md-cache

 # Update wrangler.toml with your account ID and (if using cache) KV namespace ID
 # Deploy the Cloudflare Worker